 - 1. Contact the hospital, physician or other provider to inform them that the bill should be sent to us at the address listed below; or - 2.
-Simply mail or submit online to us the bill with your medical record number written on it.
+Simply mail the bill to us with your medical record number written on it.
 Your medical record number can be found on the front of your Kaiser Permanente identification card.
 You do not have to pay the bill until we determine what amount you owe, if any, for the Emergency Services.
 A bill from either the provider or you can be mailed or submitted online to us at: